 What did you do today?

 Write everything that comes to your mind about a specific day and action.

 Do you know how important is to write about your dreams and goals?
 How can you reach them?
 Who are you, my friend?
 What do you want in life and wish for others?

 Why do you think I write a journal?
 It is not because I want to improve my writing or something like that.
 I would love to understand myself.
 Sadly, many of us don’t know ourselves.
 Then how can we understand others and this world?
 It truly seems impossible.

 But if you understand yourself, you don’t need to understand anything or anyone else because you feel clarity and you aren’t driven to please everyone.
-The most importantly, in this case, you would deal with stress more effectively.
+Most importantly, in this case, you would deal with stress more effectively.

 Chronic stress can cause too much pain and illness so if journaling can help with that, why don’t you take this chance?

 I have seen people being afraid of being creative.
 Too often people want to follow the rules and norms and not think with their head and be creative.
 Creativity is your birthright.
 It is who you are.
 Why don’t be open to it?

 Even if you think that you are not good at drawing or painting, take the chance and try it.
 Nobody needs to see it.
 It is your journal, and only you will see it.